Pustelto/Dotfiles/README.md

 ## To-Do
 - update iterm with tmux session name and disable tmux status bar https://github.com/daneah/iterm-components
-- brew should support something like brewrc to install files.
 - glg/glgg not working for small list (less wont activate pagination)
 - [ ] update brew and npm scripts to check if brew/npm exist and then run the scripts or quit with error
 - [ ] install ZSH - via Brew, need to change shell using `chsh -s /usr/local/bin/zsh`